MakieOrg/Makie.jl/docs/explanations/backends/wglmakie.md

 ## Record a statemap

-JSServe allows to record a statemap for all widgets, that satisfy the following interface:
+Bonito allows to record a statemap for all widgets, that satisfy the following interface:

 ```julia
 # must be true to be found inside the DOM